 The annual open enrollment period is the period of time before the Plan Sponsor's Renewal Date and is the only time, other than initial eligibility or a special enrollment period, during which You and/or Your eligible dependents may enroll.
-You must submit an enrollment form on behalf of all individuals You want enrolled.
+You must submit an enrollment form (and, for an Eligible Domestic Partner who is not an Oregon-Registered Domestic Partner, an affidavit of qualifying domestic partnership form) on behalf of all individuals You want enrolled.
 Coverage will begin on the Effective Date.